Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Can you reuse a coffee filter?

-Check out this complete article where I tested reusing coffee filters!
+Check out this complete article where I tested the reuse of coffee filters!

 How to prevent running out of coffee filters

-It’s easy to prevent this problem.
-Reusable coffee filters come in many types and sizes and can fit nearly any coffee maker basket.
+It's easy to prevent this problem.
+Reusable coffee filters come in various types and sizes, fitting nearly any coffee maker basket.

 These filters can rescue you in an emergency, and they might be better for the planet anyway.